raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

 def convert(angle):
     """
-    Convert an ephem angle (degrees, minutes, seconds) to an EXIF-approriate representation (rationals)
+    Convert an ephem angle (degrees:minutes:seconds) to
+    an EXIF-approriate representation (rationals)
     e.g. '51:35:19.7' to '51/1,35/1,197/10'
     Return a tuple containing a boolean and the converted angle,